runwayml/learn/docs/overview.md

 ![Runway Welcome View](https://runway.nyc3.digitaloceanspaces.com/documentation/welcome_view.png)

-When you open a new model or load a Workspace the I/O View will change to display the Input/Output view.
+When you open a new model or load a Workspace the I/O View will change to display the **Input/Output view**.
 This is Runway's main view; the place where you can interact with your models with a variety of input and output options described below.

 ![Input/Output View](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/io_view_annotated.png)